The financialisation of capitalism began in the 1970s and is now firmly established.

 If these were adopted it would be a vital step to reversing the ascendancy of finance, while also laying the foundations for a broader transformation of the economy in the interests of the many.

 Professor Costas Lapavitsas is a leading professor of Economics at the School of Oriental and African Studies, University of London, and also sits on the National Advisory Panel of ClassLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.